ltagliaferri/dh-rutgers/glossary.md

 ---

-### Pull

-When you pull in Git, you are bringing in any of the remote changes to your copy.
-When you are coding, this ensures that you have access to the most recent updates so that you so that you do not create conflicts on top of breaking changes.
-Generally, you will pull from a remote origin repository to a local copy.

-If you are working with an upstream repository, you will "fetch" rather than "pull" changes in.

----

 ### Pull request

 A request that a project accept changes you have made to its code repository; that is, to _pull_ in the changes you have contributed to the code base so that it is available for others.